Swaythling: Transport

 Swaythling railway station is on the main line between London and Bournemouth, and was opened in 1883.
 Originally Swathling Station, the "Y" was added in 1895 at the request of the squire, Sir Samuel Montagu, who became the first Baron Swaythling in 1907.

 On 24 August 1988 Swaythling was the scene of a Guinness Book of Records attempt for the largest street party when the A335 (Thomas Lewis Way, named after Tommy Lewis) was first opened.
 This route allows traffic to bypass Swaythling and the neighbouring suburb of Portswood when travelling from the M27 to Southampton's city centre.
 Around 3000 people were present at the event, which failed to beat the record of 5,500 people held by Oxford Street in London.

 Sport

 Swaythling Athletic Football Club was established in 1946 in the Fleming Arms public house and played its early games on the field at Walnut Avenue.
-The club changed its name to Swaythling FC shortly afterwards, playing at Ten Acres in North Stoneham from 1957.
-In 1980 the club changed its name again to its current form, Eastleigh F.C.
+In 1957, the club moved to Ten Acres in North Stoneham and in 1980 became known as Eastleigh F.C..

+The Ford Southampton plant had a long running works football club called Ford Sports, which ran numerous teams from 1949 to 2001.

 The Swaythling Cup, an international table tennis competition, was set up in 1926 by Baroness Swaythling's two sons, Ivor and Ewen Montagu.